nathiedeheyl/paint-and-sip-friends/README.md

 Fonts were imported from: https://fonts.google.com/.
 As a heading font, _Delius Unicase_ brings an artistic, quirky allure, while _Quicksand_, a modern sans-serif font, is used for the body to ensure readability while maintaining a playful appearance.

 [Back to Table of Contents](https://github.com/nathiedeheyl/paint-and-sip-friends/blob/main/README.md#tabel-of-contents)

+### Colors and Contrast

++ **Primary colors:** The main colors the focus lies on are: #eac5a9 for the background of e. g. header and footer; and #393434 as body text color for it's soft contrast that fits the general pastel allure of the website.

++ **Secondary colors:** The general background color of the website is #f5e5dc which fits the pastel vibe of the website and aligns the richer primary shades. </br>
+To complement the primary colors and soft beige background color of the website, a soft, but dark green was chosen to create enough contrast in elements like the jump-btns without disturbing the aestetics: #f5e5dc.

++ **Contrast:** To ensure enough contrast ratio was given, the Chrome dev tools were used mostly, as well as https://pagespeed.web.dev/.

 ## Features